X5464/cybersec-task-4-internship/README.md

 	•	firewall-enabled-toggle.png – Firewall pane with the toggle ON (no real hostname shown).
 	•	firewall-options-menu.png – Firewall Options dialog (blocking mode and app list) with dummy apps.

-(In practice, take screenshots on your Mac and then use Preview’s Annotate to blur or cover any real data ￼.
-These filenames are examples – do not include actual IPs or usernames.)

 Learning Outcomes
 	•	Gained hands-on experience with the macOS Application Firewall and the lower-level pf system.